SANOTW/SANOTW/README.md

                                                                                                           - SANOTW zi Rendalphone [Wolf Clan Leader]

-* It is prone to changes as the poetic language with english vocabulary and grammar is being ehanced.
+* It is prone to change as the poetic language's English vocabulary and grammar gets refined.